PavitraLaxmi05/y0ru1ch1/_tabs/about.md

 ## About Me

 Hi!
-I’m **NETPHANTOM**, a beginner exploring the exciting world of cybersecurity and ethical hacking.
+I’m **y0ru1ch1**, a beginner exploring the exciting world of cybersecurity and ethical hacking.
 I’ve recently started diving into **Capture The Flag (CTF)** challenges to understand how web applications work — and how they can sometimes be exploited in creative ways.

 I'm especially interested in: